dstark5/defile/README.md

 # DeFile

-A Web3 App for Storing Files in a  decentralized secure way using IPFS and Ethereum Blockchain
+A Web3 App for Storing Files in a  decentralized secure way using IPFS and Ethereum Blockchain with Truffle and VueJs